Ya2gLu/my-nvim-profile/README.md

-# my-vim-profile
+# my-nvim-profile
-this is my vim profile
+this is my nvim profile